jotpowers/Hobbies/tshirts/README.md

 So, I decided to start with an IDE, and that was [PyCharm](https://www.jetbrains.com/pycharm/).
 Works great.
 But.
 It started up a venv with python 2.7.
 Even I knew python 2 was EOLd, but I went with it for the first version.
 Then I had to get pycharm to start a python3 venv and port my code, and that's what I did.

-If anyone is looking at those code trying to judge my software dev capabilities and needs a reason to not hire me, I will refer to these as:
+If anyone is looking at this code trying to judge my software dev capabilities and needs a reason to not hire me, I will refer to these as:

 * [Exhibit A](shirt3.py)
 * [Exhibit B](sort.py)